ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 measurement is indistinguishable from a secret share of an invalid measurement.

-In DAP, input validation is accomplished by an interactive computation between the Leader and Helper.At the beginning of this computation, each Aggregator is in possession of an input share uploaded by the Client.
+In DAP, input validation is accomplished by an interactive computation between the Leader and Helper.
+At the beginning of this computation, each Aggregator is in possession of an input share uploaded by the Client.
 At the end of the computation, each Aggregator is in possession of either an "output share" that is ready to be aggregated or an indication that the underlying data is invalid,